 - The Secretary of State serves as the legal agent to accept and forward mail on behalf of all participants of the program. (per Government Code §6206(a)(5))

-- Please be sure to include the participant’s four-digit ID number (provided on the Authorization ID card) when mail is addressed to the participant at their Safe at Home P.O.
-Box.
+- Please be sure to include the participant’s four-digit Authorization ID number (provided on the Authorization ID card) when mail is addressed to the participant at their designated Safe at Home mailing address.

-- If possible, the ID number should be placed adjacent to the participant’s last name or in a fourth address line below the entire address.
-This is very important because the Safe at Home P.O.
-Box address is shared by other participants and the ID number serves as the sole identifier to expedite the sorting and mail forwarding process.
+- If possible, the Authorization ID number should be placed adjacent to the participant’s last name or as a seperate box number in the address line.
+The Safe at Home mailing address is shared by other participants.
+The use of the participant Authorization ID number expedites the sorting and forwarding of participant mail.

 - If it becomes necessary to execute a service of process, please prepare two copies of each document being served.
 The documents must be delivered to: